 Our next snorkel spot is in the Sierra de Tramuntana.
 Near the famous beach of Sa Calobra, we find the spectacular Cala Tuent.
 It is characterized by being a virgin and somewhat hidden cove, which however, is very easy to reach.
 The cove is made of pebbles, and its seabed is rocky and sandy; ideal for enjoying snorkeling to the fullest.

 Cala Tuent has a restaurant, so a good day excursion could be this: take the boat to Cala Tuent, snorkel in the cove, eat paella (the speciality) at the restaurant and return by boat to Port de Soller.

 Cala en Basset

-We hope that all these suggestions have been helpful to you in planning your snorkelling activity in Mallorca.
-Have you already been snorkelling?
+We hope that all these suggestions have been helpful to you in planning your snorkeling activity in Mallorca.
+Have you already been snorkeling?
 Tell us what you liked the most, your favourite place and leave us your comment if you want to add information.